Grade 12 or equivalent with credits at or above the general level

 Valid Class 5 (cars and light trucks) driver’s license (students holding restricted or graduated licenses must abide by the conditions of the license)

-Completion of an APA Medical Form
+Completion of an APA Medical form (this is a PDF and will open in a new window)

 Successful completion of the Minnesota Multiphasic Personality Inventory (MMPI-2).
 The applicant is responsible for this cost.
 Testing for applicants from the Maritimes is held in PEI.
 This test will be arranged by Holland College Admissions.